-The key advantage of the Census is the provision of data for small geographical areas and the information it provides on the distance workers have to travel to different types of job.
+The key advantage of the Census for job seekers is the provision of data for neighbourhoods and the information it provides on the distance workers have to travel to different types of job.

 Its main disadvantage from the perspective of supporting individuals make better decisions about learning and work is that it is not very timely (most results being published more than two years after the Census is taken) and it refers to just a single point of time (27th March 2011).
-For further Details see Annex C.
+For further details see Annex C.

 Three sets of variables derived from the 2011 Census of Population have been included in the LMI for All database.
-These add some detail to the picture of local employment patterns although the data are of course increasingly out of date.
+These add some detail to the picture of local employment patterns although the data are of course increasingly out of date (though there is no more recent alternative source of this information).
 The focus here is on geographical patterns rather than detailed occupational structure.